-The process of obtaining a PA driver's license and vehicle registration can seem overwhelming four.
+The process of obtaining a PA driver's license and vehicle registration can seem overwhelming for our new residents.
 Our goal is to simplify the process as much as possible.

 Where to start?
 The short story is that you obtain your PA drivers license first, your title/registration second, and inspection last.